samWighton/samWighton.github.io/README.md

 Reducing from full time study in 2011, Sam began doing programming related contract work.
 This involved meeting with researchers who worked at the University and developing programs to assist with their research.

+Work during this time contributed in a small way to research in biology, forensics and the study of global warming.

+Leading on from this work with researchers, Sam co-authored a [research paper in forensics](http://onlinelibrary.wiley.com/doi/10.1111/1556-4029.12472/abstract).

 Sam ended his study at the University of Wollongong in 2012 and continued study through online courses.

 Sam studied Statistics through the [Massachusetts Institute of Technology OpenCourseWare](https://ocw.mit.edu/index.htm) program.